-But he’s far from the first from Slovenia to make a mark on cycling.
-His run of results in some of the biggest races of the last few years raises him above the level of his peers and precedents by inches, not miles.
-Katusha’s Simon Špilak has twice won the Tour de Suisse, while Slovenian riders have been delivering in Grand Tours for years.
-They have ten stage wins between them since 2014, including at least one in every edition of the Giro d’Italia.
+But they're far from the first from Slovenia to make a mark on cycling.
+Their run of results in some of the biggest races of the last few years raises them above the level of their peers and precedents by inches, not miles.
+Simon Špilak has twice won the Tour de Suisse, while Slovenian riders have been delivering in Grand Tours for years.

-Still, 2018 was an especially good season: more WorldTour wins per head of population than any other nation; the smallest country in the history of the Tour de l’Avenir to originate a champion; two Grand Tour stage victories, from Mohoric and Roglic respectively; the smallest country, population-wise, ever to qualify for a full complement of eight riders at the World Championships.
+2018 was an especially good season and the start of more to come: they had more WorldTour wins per head of population than any other nation; the smallest country in the history of the Tour de l’Avenir to originate a champion; two Grand Tour stage victories, from Mohoric and Roglic respectively; the smallest country, population-wise, ever to qualify for a full complement of eight riders at the World Championships.

 At 20,273 square km, to take the universally accepted measurement for geographical area of ‘a Wales’, Slovenia is a whisker under one Wales.
 It feels much larger.
 Slovenia’s longest border is with former Yugoslav sibling Croatia, to the south.
 Its western frontier, across the Julian Alps, connects it with Italy, while Austria and a small stretch of Hungary lie to the north.